Prez approves introduction of new design for President's Standard and Colour for Navy | Science-Environment

 - India

-The President of India has approved the introduction of a new design for the President's Standard and Colour and naval crest for the Indian Navy, officials said on Monday.
+The President of India has approved introduction of a new design for the President's Standard and Colour and naval crest for the Indian Navy, officials said.

 These were unveiled in Visakhapatnam on the occasion of the Navy Day on December 4.